Risks

 Elisa’s main market is Finland, where the number of mobile phones per inhabitant is among the highest in the world and growth in subscriptions is therefore limited.
 Furthermore, the volume of phone traffic on the fixed network has been decreasing during recent years.
 These factors may limit opportunities for growth.
 New international business expansion and possible future acquisitions abroad may increase risks.

 Elisa is liable to pay direct and indirect taxes and withholding taxes in the countries in which it operates.
-The tax authorities have taken a slightly more intense approach to tax inspection of late.
-Tax payments may be challenged by local tax authorities, and this may have a negative financial impact on Elisa.
+Changes in tax authorities’ interpretation of tax laws may lead to an increase in the tax burden for corporations.

-There is an increasing level of uncertainty relating to Russia's war in Ukraine.
+Uncertainty continues relating to Russia’s war in Ukraine.
 This is expected to affect the general economic environment, e.g. inflation and energy prices.
 Challenges in global supply chains may also result in uncertainties in volumes and prices.
 Disturbances related to running infrastructure may also occur, for example due to cyber incidents.
-Elisa’s business in Russia was not essential, and Elisa has withdrawn from the Russian market.
+Elisa’s business in Russia was not essential, and Elisa withdrew from the Russian market already in 2022.

 Hazard risks: